Home Cooking and Storage

 If food is partly frozen and still has ice crystals then it is safe to refreeze or use.
 Discard food that has been warmer than 5°C for more then 2 hours.

 Q. What temperature should I be cooking my food to?

-To ensure that food is cooked thoroughly, the core temperature should be brought to 75°C or equivalent e.g. 70°C for 2 minutes at the core of the food, which will kill any bacteria present.
-The core is taken as the thickest part of the food.
+To ensure that food is cooked thoroughly, the temperature at the core of the food (this is the thickest part of the food) must be 75°C or higher, which will kill any bacteria present.
 Invest in a good food thermometer for this purpose.

 Q. What do I consider when cooking steaks and burgers?

 Steak/beef joints can be cooked to preference and so some of the juices may still be present when the meat is cooked “rare”.
 This is because bacteria are only present on the surface of the meat and will be destroyed once the outside of the meat is seared.

 However, minced beef such as burgers, or rolled joints, must be cooked to a core temperature of 75°C. This is because bacteria which are usually present on the external surfaces of meat joints can be redistributed throughout the inside of the burger on mincing/rolling.